-3. Time: All matters concerned with time are dealt with by this clause, such as start and completion dates, programming, possession of the site and taking over of the works.
+3 Time: All matters concerned with time are dealt with by this clause, such as start and completion dates, programming, possession of the site and taking over of the works.

 The period of time within which the contractor is required to provide the works is not stated.
 Instead, the starting date and the completion date are given in the contract data.
+This enables tenderers to know when the work may begin.

-The programme is an important document for administering the contract as it enables the project manager and the contractor to monitor progress and to assess the time effects of compensation events including changes to the completion date.
+Provision has been made for a programme either to be identified in the contract data, part 2 at the contract date or to be submitted by the contractor within a period stated in the contract data, part 1.
+The programme is an important document for administering the contract.
+It enables the project manager and the contractor to monitor progress and to assess the time effects of compensation events, including changes to the completion date.